 Seventies women, alcoholic oblivion, and Daddy Cool, Billy Thorpe and the Aztecs, Russell Morris, The Captain Matchbox Whoopee Band, and Skyhooks: There is a lot I don’t remember from the seventies.
 I went back to teaching Math and Science when I returned to Melbourne but interrupted what was becoming a vocation with a sojourn to South East Asia, Burma, Nepal and India, and the Middle East.
 I think I rebelled against my predictable childhood, my Seahaven, and whenever I came to a fork in the road I took it; without planning and without knowing the outcome.
 Maybe that is why I was attracted to the seventies “Schools without Walls” revolution.
 Along with others at one of the schools I was teaching at I pondered and questioned the effectiveness of rote learning and was fortunate to be part of the open classroom movement.
 We became a one of a kind showcase school.

 I returned to college seeking an advanced degree in Instructional Technology, sometimes called Instructional Design and no sooner had I graduated when I took the fork in the road again.
 I left Australia for a short stay in the US.
 After spending half a lifetime as a permanent resident alien I’m now a US citizen; I hold both Australian and US citizenship.
-For close to 30 years I enjoyed being a part of a dynamic team that was responsible for the redesign and delivery of learning for college students.
+For close to 30 years I enjoyed being a part of a dynamic community college team that was responsible for the redesign and delivery of learning for college students.